profskipulag/fetch-and-simulate/README.md

 - under note give it a name, click "repo" to select al check boxes, then click generate token
 - copy result enter it as password

+## To run the juputer notebook
+Create a new conda environment from the environment.yaml file:

+    conda env create -f environment.yml

+Activate the enmironment

+    conda activate ss5401

+Launch the notebook server

+    jupyter notebook

+Navigate to the SS5401 directory and click the file notebook.ipynb to launch it.

 ## To run the docker container
-The use needs to provide two files, a netcdf file of the whole of the west CARRA domain
+The user needs to provide two files, a netcdf file of the whole of the west CARRA domain (e.g. orography)

+    mnt/aux/CARRA_orography_west.nc

+which can be easily downloaded from Copernicus Climate Data Center (CDS) here https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-carra-single-levels?tab=form.
+The software also needs the users CDS API key, stored as .cdsapirc - see https://cds.climate.copernicus.eu/api-how-to for more details .

+    mnt/secrets/.cdsapirc

+then in the SS5401 directory edit fetch_and_simulate.py to generate random Fall3D runs of your choice, and run:

+    sudo docker compose up --build